Have you ever run into project management issues? I bet you have. Me, too.

-In this post, I decided to answer questions about project management problems, and sharpen up my writing skills by concisely answering them.
+In this post, I have decided to answer questions about project management problems, and sharpen up my writing skills by concisely answering them.
 You ask a question and I briefly answer it based on my experience.
-A win-win for you and for me.
+A win-win for you and me.

 #1 – Rodrigo, how to I delegate tasks more effectively?